Ouroboros

 Origins as Endings

-Ouroboros resonates with the idea that the origin of one thing is the end of another.
+Ouroboros captures the same principle that runs through every origin in this archive: the beginning of one thing is the end of another.
 Earth forms from the debris of older stars.
 New species arise as others disappear.
 Each Archive artifact is an "origin" chosen from a longer chain of transformations.
 The serpent eating its tail is a reminder that nothing truly begins in isolation—it is always consuming what came before.

 A Symbol That Travelled